April 2026 - JSA DRAFT

 III.
 Core Principles of Personal Technology Device Use

-A. Granted, Not Guaranteed
+B. Granted, Not Guaranteed

-B. Responsible Digital Citizenship
+C. Responsible Digital Citizenship

 Students must use Personal Technology Devices respectfully, safely, lawfully, and ethically while on district property or connected to district systems.
+Devices may not be used in a manner that violates student or staff privacy.

-C. District Network and Resource Security
+D. District Network and Resource Security

 Personal Technology Devices must not compromise district networks, resources, or data.

-D. No Expectation of Privacy on District Systems
+E. No Expectation of Privacy on District Systems

 Students have no expectation of privacy when using district systems or networks.
 Activity may be monitored and disclosed, and any searches will follow applicable law and Policy JIH.

-E. Student Responsibility
+F. Student Responsibility

 Students are fully responsible for the care, security, and appropriate use of Personal Technology Devices.
 If a device is confiscated due to policy enforcement, staff will exercise reasonable care until the device is returned.
 The district is not responsible for loss, theft, or damage.
 The district does not provide technical support for personal devices, and students may not seek assistance from district technology staff or help desks for issues related to their personal devices.